Effects of adaptive acceleration response of birds on collective behaviors: Linear stability analysis of a two-bird system

 and

 We seek exponentially growing solutions of (\ref{lineqn}) of the form

-where $\lambda$ is complex and $\mathbf{w}$ is a vector whose components are complex.
-Putting Eq. (\ref{linsol}) to Eq. (\ref{lineqn}) gives a characteristic equation with respect to $\lambda$ as
+where $\lambda$ is complex and $\textbf{w}$ is a vector whose components are complex.
+Putting Eq (\ref{linsol}) to Eq (\ref{lineqn}) gives a characteristic equation with respect to $\lambda$ as

-where $\mathbf{I}$ is a $4\times 4$ identity matrix.
+where $\textbf{I}$ is a $4\times 4$ identity matrix.
 The five factored equations for the eigenvalues in (\ref{chareqn}) are

 Let $\lambda^{\text{Re}}_{\text{max}}$ denote the largest value of the real part of eigenvalues of the linearlized system.
 For the system to be stable, $\lambda^{\text{Re}}_{\text{max}}$ should be nonpositive.
-One can confirm that no positive solution of the real part of the eigenvalue exists from the below three equations (\ref{e3}),(\ref{e4}) and (\ref{e5}).
+One can confirm that there is no positive solution of the real part eigenvalue from the below three equations (\ref{e3}),(\ref{e4}) and (\ref{e5}).
 From the first two equations (\ref{e1}) and (\ref{e2}), we have

-Fig. \ref{fig10} plots the maximum eigenvalue with respect to the communication rate $g(s)$.
-The value of $\lambda^{\text{Re}}_{\text{max}}$ bifurcates from a neutral state to an unstable one at a critical value $g(s)=1/H_2$, and the system is unstable when $g(s)>1/H_2$.
-Since the communication rate $g(s)$ monotonically decreases with $s$, the trajectories of the two birds become unstable when $s<s_T$ where $g(s_{\text{T}})=1/H_2$.
-The slope at the critical point indicates how likely a perturbation is to occur in a flock.
-From Eq. (\ref{lambda_comp}), the slope is obtained from
+Figure~\ref{fig9} plots the maximum eigenvalue with respect to the communication rate $g(s)$.
+The value of $\lambda^{\text{Re}}_{\text{max}}$ bifurcates from a neutral state to an unstable one at a critical value $K_a g(s) = 1$, and the system is unstable when $K_a g(s) > 1$.
+Since the communication rate $g(s)$ monotonically decreases with $s$, the infinitesimal perturbation of the two birds away from the aligned position at equilibrium becomes unstable when $s < s_c$ where $K_a g(s_{\text{c}}) = 1$.

-Since the slope is inversely proportional to $\tau$, when the reaction time $\tau$ is reduced, it becomes steeper as shown in Fig. \ref{fig10}.
-Due to the instability at this high slope, the innate perturbations are particularly easy to be induced in a flock.

-This analysis gives an insight about how birds in a large flock behave with the reaction time.
-Once the birds or part of them drift away from ordered states, a longer delay in feedback is recovered and it stops deterring alignment.
-This is the main factor to create rich dynamics of the model in Eq. (\ref{evolu2}) and the flocking mechanism of a marginalized ordering state.